mitsuba-renderer/drjit-core/README.md

 - Supports parallel kernel execution on multiple devices (JITing from several CPU threads, or running kernels on multiple GPUs).

-- The library provides an *asynchronous* memory allocator, which allocates and releases memory in the execution stream of a device that runs asynchronously with respect to the host CPU.
-Kernels frequently request and release large memory buffers, which both tend to be very costly operations.
-For this reason, memory allocations are also cached and reused.
+- Provides a fast caching memory allocator that operates in the execution stream of an asynchronous computation device.
+This addresses a common performance bottleneck.

-- Kernels are cached and reused when the same computation is encountered again.
+- Caches and reuses kernels when the same computation is encountered again.
   Caching is done both in memory and on disk (``~/.enoki`` on Linux and macOS, ``~/AppData/Local/Temp/enoki`` on Windows).